nashie1004/online-chess/README.md

 - [ ] google oauth
 - [ ] optimize other functions using nested loop, pass piece coordinates instead
 - [ ] lazy load
+- [ ] lack of material resulting in a draw